pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

    .. method:: gen_id()

       A convenience method returning a unique positive integer which will increase by 1 with every invocation.
-The numbers generated are guarantied to be unique within this execution of PyMuPDF (its implementation is also threadsafe should this ever be become relevant for PyMuPDF).
-Example usages include using it as a unique key in a database - its creation should be faster than using timestamps by an order of magnitude.
+Example usages include creating unique keys in databases - its creation should be faster than using timestamps by an order of magnitude.

-      .. note:: Because it is implemented as an ordinary 4-bytes signed integer, wraparounds may theoretically indeed occur though after over 2.147e+9 executions.
+      .. note:: MuPDF has dropped support for this in v1.14.0, so we have re-implemented a similar function with the following differences:

+            * It is not part of MuPDF's global context and not threadsafe (because we do not support threads in PyMuPDF yet).
+            * It is implemented as a ``long int``.
+This means that the maximum number is 2\ :sup:`63` - 1 (about 9.223372e+18) on most machines.
+Should this number be exceeded, the counter is reset to 1.

       :rtype: int
       :returns: a unique positive integer.